 Schematic Editor - the following commands are available:

-Choose Place»Drawing Tools»Full Circle from the main menus to place a full circle arc where start and end angles are fixed at 0° and 360°.
+Choose Place»Drawing Tools»Full Circle from the main menus, to place a full circle arc, where start and end angles are fixed at 0 and 360 Degrees respectively.

-Right-click in the design space then choose Place»Drawing Tools»Arc or Place»Drawing Tools»Full Circle from the context menu.
+Right-click and choose Place»Drawing Tools»Arc or Place»Drawing Tools»Full Circle from the context menu.

 Schematic Library Editor - the following commands are available:

-Choose Place»Full Circle from the main menus to place a full circle arc where start and end angles are fixed at 0° and 360°.
+Choose Place»Full Circle from the main menus, to place a full circle arc, where start and end angles are fixed at 0 and 360 Degrees respectively.

-Right-click then choose Place»Arc or Place»Full Circle from the context menu.
+Right-click and choose Place»Arc or Place»Full Circle from the context menu.

-After launching the command, the cursor will change to a cross-hair indicating arc placement mode.
+After launching the command, the cursor will change to a cross-hair and you will enter arc placement mode.
 Placement is made by performing the following sequence of actions: